mrkkrp/markkarpov.com/tutorial/th.md

 Using `IO` in TH generally makes the compilation process dependent on external conditions that may contribute to unexpected compilation failures.
-Thus it makes sense to think twice before running `IO` from TH.
+Thus, it makes sense to think twice before running `IO` from TH.

 That said, the function that lifts `IO` into `Q` is called simply [`runIO`][run-io]: